 What we are going to learn in this post is an experience shared by one of our indirect tax experts who has registered numerous persons in GST.
 GST Registration problems and solutions are provided to give you an insight into what mistake you should not commit while submitting GST-Reg-01 on GST Portal.

-Many taxpayers who apply for GST in India receive a show-cause notice after they file their GST Registration application.
-They get worried over what’s the mistake, why the application is not accepted.
+Most taxpayers who apply for GST in India receive a show-cause notice after they file their GST Registration application.
+They get worried over what’s the mistake, and why the application is not accepted.
 Don’t worry the simple solution for such SCN is to provide clarification with the documents asked.

 This is the most common reason for the issue of a notice.
-Consent letter not attached along with the proof of ownership.
+A consent letter is not attached along with the proof of ownership.
 Frequently, taxpayers forget to attach a consent letter or get it signed by the wrong person.
 Get a consent letter for GST registration.

 In case of consented or shared premises. consent is required from the owner to use the premises as a place of business for obtaining GST Registration.
 It is attached along with other address proof.
 It’s a secondary document while the primary document is still an Address Proof like Electricity Bill, Legal Ownership document, Municipal Khata Copy, and Property tax receipt.